gcallah/MiscWriting/AI/AIAndSemiotics/WhatLLMsThink.md

 "As early as 1886, he saw that logical operations could be carried out by electrical switching circuits."

+### Secondness

 Peirce developed the concept of secondness.

 When a rock tumbling down a hill meets another falling rock and deflects its course, we have a purely dyadic relationship: neither rock means anything further when hitting its companion.

-Secondness
+### Thirdness

 Peirce pointed out that human language, on the other hand, is intrinsically a triadic relationship.

 If I shout to you "A mind-reductionist is creeping up behind you!"
-I am not merely sending some sound waves to your eardrums: I am also referring to a third thing: the reductionist.
+I am not merely sending some sound waves to your eardrums: I am also referring to a third
+thing: the reductionist.

+Triangle of Thirdness

 Sign
 "Dog"
 Object
 Interpretant

-Thirdness
+## A Common Sensory World

+Embodied cognition is one explanation for why humans can know the world.

 Sullivan spelled on Kellers's hand to transmit a word.
 Can't we do the equivalent with our computer?